nishantpillai5/neovim_vscode_config/README.md

 ## Todo

+### Prio1

+- Update vsc keymaps
+- Default to all files when not in a git repo
+- non git dirs breaks telescope file search if a file is opened, searches file in file's folder instead of cwd

+- Exclude Toggleterm for unsaved buffer alert
+- Path display not reversed on git files
 - make Overseer action and dap list show in telescope instead of notify

-- Update vsc keymaps

-- Change cwd from dashboard
+### Prio2

 - Global marks (bookmarks)
 - Learn folds

-- Default to all files when not in a git repo
-- non git dirs breaks telescope file search if a file is opened, searches file in file's folder instead of cwd
+### Prio3

 - add title for overseer, vista

-- harpoon not adding relative file path, could be because of symlinks
-- loading a saved session breaks colors (because lsp is loaded after file is opened?)
+- loading a saved session from dashboard breaks colors
-  - searching from telescope in dashboard also breaks colors

 - cppcheck linting